dqj5182/ViT-PyTorch-Lightning/README.md

 ## Reference
-Most of the codes for VIT models, training, and testing is from [ViT-CIFAR repo](https://github.com/omihub777/ViT-CIFAR) by [omihub777](https://github.com/omihub777)</br>
+Many of the codes for VIT models, training, and testing is from [ViT-CIFAR repo](https://github.com/omihub777/ViT-CIFAR) by [omihub777](https://github.com/omihub777)</br>
 EfficientNet from [EfficientNet-PyTorch repo](https://github.com/lukemelas/EfficientNet-PyTorch) by [lukemelas](https://github.com/lukemelas)</br>
 MobileNetV3 from [mobilenetv3 repo](https://github.com/xiaolai-sqlai/mobilenetv3) by [xiaolai-sqlai](https://github.com/xiaolai-sqlai)</br>
 Most of the other models from [pytorch-cifar repo](https://github.com/kuangliu/pytorch-cifar) by [kuangliu](https://github.com/kuangliu/pytorch-cifar)